-The restaurant industry has weathered the pandemic, but consumer expectations have changed and the restaurant experience has had to change with them.
+The restaurant industry may have weathered a global pandemic, but consumer expectations continue to change – and the restaurant customer experience has had to change in step.

-Restaurants are not defined solely by the dishes they produce.
-The customer experience in restaurants is also defined by the accuracy of order, speed of service, friendliness of staff, and cleanliness.
+Restaurants are not defined solely by the dishes they create.
+The customer experience in restaurants has become increasingly complex, and is now influenced a lot more than it used to be by a raft of other factors – like accuracy of order, speed of service, friendliness of staff, and cleanliness.

 Factors that can affect the restaurant experience include: